-Making changes to systems that break existing processes and may lose data and hurt the productivity of others downstream without notice and without a replacement system in place (behavior known as “Dead Tarzan”).
+- Making changes to systems that break existing processes may lose data and hurt the productivity of others downstream without notice and without a replacement system in place (behavior known as “Dead Tarzan”).

-Even when not crashing, as part of our Self Awareness value, top team members will constantly be seeking feedback and review from people around the company.
+Even when not crashing, as part of our Self Awareness leadership principle, top team members will constantly be seeking feedback and review from people around the company.

 A “brown M&M” is a mistake that could either signal dangerous oversights in the execution of a project, or be a completely innocuous and unimportant error.
 When a brown M&M is found, aim to rule out a dangerous error as quickly as possible.
 Do fast drilldowns and systematic checks to see if more brown M&Ms are found, and if so, an entire project may need to be reviewed.

 - Significant mistakes in process, consistency or documentation suggesting lack of review or lack of understanding of the pre-existing system.

 - Ambiguous definitions that would make completion of a procedure difficult or unpredictable.

 The name "brown M&M" comes from a safety technique used by the American music band Van Halen, who had to set up large, complex concert stages in third tier cities, where few local workers had experience with the safety standards vital to construction.
 In the contract rider with each venue, Van Halen required a bowl of M&M candies with all brown M&Ms removed.
 Failure to provide the bowl was grounds for Van Halen’s stage crew to inspect all of the local vendor’s work for safety issues, because it meant the vendor had not paid attention to detail, and safety could be at risk.